CMSgov/design-system/examples/cdn/README.md

 - Include the CSS bundle
 - Include the JS vendor files and bundle
-- Create a React root, and render an Alert
+- Use CSS layout, utility, and component classes
+- Render React components from our library

 ## Getting started